What Is a Tiny Home?

 Tiny Houses for Sale in Ireland

-Although tiny homes aren’t yet as popular in Ireland as they are in other countries, their star is definitely on the rise, especially with the ongoing housing crisis in the Republic.
+Although tiny homes are not yet as popular in Ireland as they are in other countries, their star is definitely on the rise, especially with the ongoing housing crisis in the Republic.

-Below we’ve included some helpful suggestions to start you on your way in search of your perfect compact home.
-We also recommend checking out the Tiny Homes Ireland group where useful updates and information is regularly posted.
+Below we have included some helpful suggestions to start you on your way in search of your perfect compact home:

 • Tinyhomes.ie can promise you the tiny house of your dreams within 5 weeks from consultation.
-Its properties sit directly on concrete pads so no need for foundations.
+Their properties sit directly on concrete pads, so no need for foundations.

 • Big Man Tiny Homes was founded by JP Simpson, a tiny home-owner, in 2018 in response to growing demand in Ireland.
 Customers can choose from ready-made designs or have their houses custom-designed.